iLert/docs/integrations/microsoft-teams/chat.md

 ## FAQ <a href="#faq" id="faq"></a>

-**Can I link multiple Microsoft Teams Accounts to an iLert account?**
+**Can I link multiple Microsoft Teams Accounts to an ilert account?**

 Yes.